WGHQ: WGHQ

 In 1959, the call letters were changed to WGHQ.
-The city of license was changed to Kingston and the transmitter site was moved to Route 9W, just south of Port Ewen, NY.
+The city of license was changed to Kingston and the transmitter site was moved to U.S. Route 9W, just south of Port Ewen.
 The station's operating power was increased to 5,000 watts, still as a daytimer.

 WGHQ was the second radio station licensed to Kingston (after WKNY).
-In 1965, WGHQ-FM was licensed on (later the original WBPM, now WKXP) 94.3 MHz.
+In 1965, WGHQ-FM 94.3 (later the original WBPM, now WKXP) was licensed.
 It was a full-time simulcast of the AM's programming for much of the next decade.

-AC, Standards and Talk
+AC, standards and talk

 Rising costs and the decline of full service formats on AM forced the station to drop much of its news coverage.
 It changed to an adult contemporary music format.
-In 1988, WGHQ was licensed for 78 watts nighttime power, however, the station dropped local programming, going instead to mainly satellite syndicated music programming.
+In 1988, WGHQ was licensed for 78 watts nighttime power; however, the station dropped local programming, going instead to mainly satellite syndicated music programming.

-WGHQ aired Adult Standards for most of the 1990s.
-In 1999 the family sold WGHQ and WBPM to WRWD/WBWZ local radio owner Roberts Radio Group.
+WGHQ aired adult standards for most of the 1990s.
+In 1999, the family sold WGHQ and WBPM to WRWD/WBWZ local radio owner Roberts Radio Group.
 This began a period of multiple format changes.
 Roberts Radio sold to Clear Channel Communications in mid-2000.
 WGHQ became a talk radio station under Clear Channel ownership, airing syndicated talk shows including Rush Limbaugh and Glenn Beck.
-WGHQ along with WBPM 92.9 MHz was sold to Pamal Broadcasting in April 2007.
+WGHQ along with WBPM (92.9 FM) was sold to Pamal Broadcasting in April 2007.

-Pamal Broadcasting changed the format from talk radio back to Adult Standards in July 2007, simulcasting with co-owned WBNR and WLNA.
-Pamal kept locally originated "Kingston Community Radio," produced by Walter Maxwell, in its 7-9 am time slot.
-In March 2008, the trimulcast of WBNR, WLNA and WGHQ changed to a service-oriented talk radio format under the name "Hudson Valley Talk Radio."
+Pamal Broadcasting changed the format from talk radio back to adult standards in July 2007, simulcasting with co-owned WBNR and WLNA.
+Pamal kept locally originated "Kingston Community Radio", produced by Walter Maxwell, in its 7-9 am time slot.
+In March 2008, the trimulcast of WBNR, WLNA and WGHQ changed to a service-oriented talk radio format under the name "Hudson Valley Talk Radio".
 HVTR featured non-political syndicated advice hosts Gary Goldberg (financial), Dr. Laura Schlesinger and Dr. Joy Browne (life advice), Dave Ramsey (money management) as well as local experts under time brokered arrangements.

 Robin Hood Radio and Real Country

 On December 20, 2013, Pamal announced that Tri-State Public Communications would acquire WGHQ through a donation.
-Tri-State operates WHDD in Sharon, Connecticut, and WLHV in Annandale-on-Hudson as public radio station Robin Hood Radio.
-As of January 1, 2014, WGHQ was re-transmitting Robin Hood Radio programming except during the 7-9 AM time slot Monday thru Friday when The "Kingston Community Radio" program airs on WGHQ.
-A local marketing agreement or LMA was in effect until paperwork was filed and approved by the FCC for the donation of WGHQ to Robin Hood Radio.
+Tri-State operates WHDD AM–FM in Sharon, Connecticut, and WLHV in Annandale-on-Hudson as public radio station Robin Hood Radio.
+As of January 1, 2014, WGHQ was re-transmitting Robin Hood Radio programming except during "Kingston Community Radio"'s morning timeslot.
+A local marketing agreement (LMA) was in effect until paperwork was filed and approved by the Federal Communications Commission (FCC) for the donation of WGHQ to Robin Hood Radio.

 On March 1, 2016, Tri-State Public Communications ended its lease of the station.
-[8] [9].
 Pamal Broadcasting took back programming control of WGHQ.
 It resumed simulcasting with WBNR and WLNA, airing the syndicated "Real Country" classic country music format.